rwhat357/Predator/README.md

 2. Right-click your Desktop, and select Git Bash Here.
 This will open the Git command prompt from your Desktop's directory.
 3. Clone the Predator repo from GitHub in your local machine.
 	`git clone https://github.com/JSamp701/Predator-Check-Management-System.git`
+4. Enter in your Git-hub use name and password.

 ####How to Set Up Node.js